evillan0315/text-to-speech/README.md

 This is a modern React/Vite frontend application designed to interact with a Node.js/NestJS backend for Google Gemini Text-to-Speech (TTS) generation.
 It empowers users to input text, configure multiple speakers with specific voice profiles, generate high-quality speech audio, and play it directly within the browser.
 The application emphasizes a clean, intuitive user experience with robust authentication and error handling.

+For a deep dive into the application's architecture and design principles, please refer to the [Overview and Architecture document](docs/OVERVIEW_ARCHITECTURE.md).

 ## Features

 -   **Authentication:** Seamless integration with JWT-based authentication, supporting Google OAuth2 and GitHub OAuth2 via the backend server.